Climate Change

-As an investor, employer, and contributor to the communities in which we are established, we recognize our responsibility to help create a future where prosperity is harmonized with addressing the critical challenge of climate change.
+As one of the greatest and most pressing sustainability issues of our time is climate change, we recognize our responsibility – as a long-term active shareholder, employer, and contributor to the communities in which we are established − to help create a future where prosperity is harmonized with addressing the critical challenge of climate change.

 We work to reduce the energy use and environmental impacts associated with our activities and collaborate with our group companies in their efforts to likewise reduce their impact.
 Finding ways to reduce energy consumption is essential to operating a sustainable business.
 It enables the reduction of greenhouse gas (GHG) emissions that contribute to climate change, while helping our businesses address the rising demand for, and cost of, energy.